Overview of Scams & Fraud Schemes

 Asset Recovery Scams: Fraudsters claim to help previous scam victims recover lost funds or assets after receiving an upfront fee.

 Family or Caregiver Scams: Relatives or acquaintances take advantage of elderly individuals to get their money.
+Read more about scam safety for seniors.

 Charity or Lottery or Sweepstakes Scams: Trust is gained using a legitimate cause or charitable organization.
 Or a fraudster claims a prize was won and can be claimed for a “fee.”
+Read more about giving and holiday season scams.

 What To Do If You’ve Been Scammed